José Ballivián: President of Bolivia

 Elected at the ballot box in 1842, Ballivián was a capable leader who enacted important reforms, including a revision of the Constitution.
 However, to stave any revolutionary plots by the rebellious Colonel Belzu and José Miguel de Velasco, Ballivián appointed military officers that supported him, like Dámaso Bilbao la Vieja and Eusebio Guilarte, in positions of power.
+He also encouraged the return of exiled military officers, such as Gregorio Fernández who was made Prefect of La Paz in 1843.
 Generally, he followed the organizational and administrative style of Santa Cruz and took great care to keep his supporters happy, thus positioning himself as the Grand Marshal's heir.
 It was Ballivián who ordered the first serious attempt at exploring and mapping the vastly unknown interior of the country and its frontiers.

 He also created the Department of Beni, and endeavored to establish Bolivian control over the sea-fronting Department of Litoral.
 Under his administration, the guano riches of that frontier region were exploited for the first time in earnest.
 However, he failed to create a credible deterrent military presence in the area, since he tended to concentrate loyal troops in the important centers of population in order to quell rebellions, especially after 1845.

 Downfall and death

-Ballivián had the misfortune of experiencing the defection, and subsequent dogged personal opposition, of the charismatic General Manuel Belzu, once head of the Army but now wounded by the alleged or perceived pursuit of his wife by the President.
+Ballivián had the misfortune of experiencing the defection, and subsequent dogged personal opposition, of the charismatic General Manuel Isidoro Belzu, once head of the Army but now wounded by the alleged or perceived pursuit of his wife by the President.
 Belzu withdrew to the countryside with his followers in 1845 and, swearing revenge, all but declared war on Ballivián, igniting a massive confrontation that polarized Bolivian society.
 Little by little, the populist Belzu's legend grew, while Ballivián's became more tarnished, especially when the latter was forced to resort to increasingly authoritarian measures to keep control.

 Eventually, civil war-like conditions erupted, forcing the embattled Hero of Ingavi to flee shortly before Christmas of 1847.
 He left in his place General Eusebio Guilarte, head of the Council of State and second in line to the presidency in accordance to the new Constitution Ballivián himself had promulgated.

 Following his exile in Chile, he moved to Rio de Janeiro, Brazil, where he remained the rest of his days.
 He suddenly died in 1852 in Rio de Janeiro, but is revered to this day as one of Bolivia's greatest Presidents and foremost military leaders.
 His remains were repatriated and he was given a lavish state funeral.
 José Ballivián's son, Adolfo Ballivián, followed in his father's footsteps and became Constitutional President of Bolivia in 1873.